amathew19/CephRCOSDocumentation/WorkReport.md

    - `git checkout <branch_name>`:  switches to another branch, allowing you to work on different features in isolation

 ## Things you've learned about committing to open source projects
-- Pair Programming sessions with other team memebers
-- The importance of maintaining code standards when commiting and making changes to the code repository.
+- Effective Pair Programming: Pair programming sessions created invaluable opportunities for real-time code review and knowledge sharing.
+These collaborative sessions helped me catch potential issues early.
+- Coding Standards: Maintaining consistent code standards which was crucial for project longevity and efficient collaboration.
+It included writing descriptive commit messages that explain both what changed and why, while following established style guides.
+- Iterative Improvement: Starting with smaller, focused pull requests to build trust with maintainers and make the review process more manageable proved to be a smart move.

 ## Ubuntu Unattended Installation Bug
 Stumbled on a bug where I found unattended installation does not add the user to the list of sudo/root users.